dida-do/GeoGrapher/README.md

 # GeoGrapher

-*GeoGrapher* is a Python library for building remote sensing computer vision datasets assembled from vector features and raster images.
-It connects the features and images by a bipartite graph that keeps track of the containment and intersection relations between them making it particularly suited for *object-centric* vision tasks.
+*GeoGrapher* is a Python library for building remote sensing computer vision datasets starting from vector features (e.g. georeferenced coordinates, bounding boxes, or segmentation maks).
+It connects the features and images by a bipartite graph that keeps track of the containment and intersection relations between them making it suited for *object-centric* vision tasks.
 GeoGrapher also provides highly general and customizable dataset cutting functionality as well as other utility functions.